onehashai/onehash-connect/help/archive-a-stream.md

 If you are self-hosting, you can unarchive an archived stream using the `unarchive_stream` [management command][management-command].
 This will restore it as a private stream with shared history, and subscribe all organization owners to it.
-If you are using Zulip Cloud, you can [contact us](/help/contact-support) for help.
+If you are using OneHash Connect Cloud, you can [contact us](/help/contact-support) for help.

 [management-command]: